JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

 # Fix Bugs 20x Faster - From Zero to Incident Superhero - Dynatrace Edition

-# Task 1 - Sign Up To All Services
+# Task 1 - Sign Up To Services

 **Video:**

 [SCRIPT]
 Hey there!
 Before we dive into debugging, we need to get our tools ready.
+We'll be using Replit, Dynatrace and Github.
 I'll see you on the other side!
 [ENDSCRIPT]

 **Introduction:** Before we can start debugging, we need to set up our development environment with all the necessary tools and services.